Steve Armstrong: World Championship Wrestling (1990–1992)

 1991 saw an immediate reversal of fortunes for the young team.
 In January they opened the year with several wins over The Master Blasters, and on February 24, 1991 at WrestleWar 1991 they beat The Royal Family (Jack Victory and Rip Morgan).
 A few days earlier at TV taping in Montgomery, Alabama they were renamed The Young Pistols.
 In March they began a house show series against Moondog Rex and Dutch Mantell, the latter who would ultimately become The Desperados.
 On May 19, 1991, their televised win streak came to an end when they were defeated by The Freebirds at SuperBrawl I in a match to claim the vacated United States Tag Team Championship after "Badstreet" (a masked Brad Armstrong) interfered.
 This began a renewed feud with the Freebirds, and on June 12, 1991, they teamed with Tom Zenk to defeat Michael Hayes, Jimmy Garvin, and Badstreet at Clash of the Champions XV.

 That summer an injury to Scott Steiner led to the WCW World Tag Team Championship being vacated.
 On August 3, 1991, the Young Pistols participated in a tournament to crown new champions; they were defeated by The York Foundation.
 On September 21, 1991, they received a non-title match against the eventual winners of that tournament, The Enforcers (Arn Anderson and Larry Zybysko but were unsuccessful.
 That fall, the Pistols continued to face The York Foundation on the house show circuit.

 At Halloween Havoc 1991 the Pistols began to show the first signs of an attitude change, stating that they did not care who was the "WCW Phantom" (eventually revealed that night as Rick Rude), but were instead waiting for a United States Tag Team Championship title shot against The WCW Patriots (Firebreaker Chip and Todd Champion).
 On the December 8, 1991 episode of The Main Event they finally received their shot.
 After initially being declared the winners, the match was restarted and the Patriots won.
 The following week they declared that they were unconcerned with what the fans thought, confirming a heel turn.
 Later that night the Pistols defeated the WCW Patriots to win the United States Tag Team Championship.

 The Young Pistols entered 1992 as champions and defeated The Patriots in another rematch in the January 18 episode of WCW Pro.
 On January 25 on WCW Worldwide they beat former champions Tom Zenk and Brian Pillman.
 However, their run with the titles ended on the February 16 episode of WCW Pro where they lost the championship to Ron Simmons and Big Josh.
 In February the Young Pistols moved to a house show series against The Steiner Brothers.
-They were schedule to team with The Vegas Connection (Vinnie Vegas and Dallas Page) in an eight-man tag team match against El Gigante, Big Josh, Johnny B. Badd, and Mike Graham at SuperBrawl II on February 29; however, the match was cancelled.
+They were scheduled to team with The Vegas Connection (Vinnie Vegas and Dallas Page) in an eight-man tag team match against El Gigante, Big Josh, Johnny B. Badd, and Mike Graham at SuperBrawl II on February 29; however, the match was cancelled.